 Do you have any remote-access software installed, i.e. Teamviewer?
-These can be hacked remotely to view the information right from your screen.
+These can be accessed remotely to view the information right from your screen.

 What method do you use to access your wallet?
-Private keys, keystore/JSON files, and mnemonic phrases are not generally recommended because they allow easy access to one’s wallet.
+Private keys, keystore/JSON files, and mnemonic phrases are not recommended for online access because they put your wallet at higher risk of compromise.

 Step 2: Make a new wallet.

 Since your old wallet was compromised, you will need to discontinue its use and set up a new wallet.
 There is no way to 'reset' a wallet phrase or add a password to it retroactively.
 Once it's compromised, it's compromised forever.

-MEW wallet is our fully-fledged mobile app, which allows users to buy, hold, and send Ether and tokens right from their smartphone, and interact with decentralized applications via the built-in browser.
+MEW wallet is our fully-fledged mobile app, which allows users to buy, hold, and send ETH and tokens right from their smartphone, swap tokens, and interact with decentralized applications via the built-in browser.
 It’s simple, fast, and secure.

 Enkrypt is a multichain browser extension wallet created by MEW that supports Ethereum and other chains including Bitcoin, Polygon, BNB Chain, Arbitrum, Optimism, and Polkadot.
 Use it to create a wallet, manage assets on different networks, as well as interact with DApps and web3.

-MEW maintains a variety of articles that can help.
+MEW offers a lot of educational materials that can help.
 Start with our Pro-Tips on how to avoid phishers.

 Google everything!
 Before sending money to any service, search it on Google.
 Read people’s opinions on it, check Twitter and Reddit.
 Do your research!

-To avoid these scams, we need to know they’re happening.
+To avoid these scams, other users need to know that they’re happening.
 Take screenshots and write down what happened, while it’s still fresh.